jhpce-jhu/jhpce_mkdocs/docs/access/access-overview.md

 We have a transfer server {==jhpce-transfer01.jhsph.edu==} for file transfers into and out of the cluster.
 It is connected by a 40G Ethernet link to Hopkins networks.
 This computer also offers a Globus Endpoint service (described [here](globus.md)) for transfers from personal computers and other institutions.

+Transferring data _into or out of the cluster_ is documented [here](access/file-transfer.md).

 The login nodes SHOULD NOT be used for file transfers into and out of the cluster beyond extremely trivial cases.
 Their connections are four times slower and they are relied upon by all of your peers.

-Please use compute nodes for transfers WITHIN the cluster.
+Please use compute nodes for transfers _WITHIN the cluster_.
 For example, copying significant volumes of files from one file system to another, such as `/dcs05/a-place/` to `/dcs07/somewhere-else/`.
 Information about doing that can be found [here](files/copying-files.md)